 BIOGRAPHY

-A natural collaborator, Schendel has performed alongside celebrated soloists, including Anthony Ross (principal cello, Minnesota Orchestra), Cassie Pilgrim (principal oboe, St. Paul Chamber Orchestra), and Gao Hong (pipa).
-She is also in demand as a guest conductor and served as Assistant Conductor for Gregory Spears' acclaimed opera Fellow Travelers and Britten's A Midsummer Night’s Dream.
-Schendel has recently assisted Minnesota Orchestra subscription programs including Mozart’s Requiem, the Nordic Soundscapes Festival, Puccini’s Turandot, and the Composer Institute: Future Classics led by composer, Kevin Puts.
-As a Cover Conductor, she has worked with soloists such as Johan Dalene, Avi Avital, Stuart Skelton, Christine Goerke, Limmie Pulliam, George Li, J’Nai Bridges, Jon Kimura Parker, Steven Banks, and Njioma Chinyere Grevious.
+An enthusiastic collaborator, Schendel has performed alongside celebrated soloists, including Anthony Ross (principal cello, Minnesota Orchestra), Cassie Pilgrim (principal oboe, St. Paul Chamber Orchestra), and Gao Hong (pipa).
+She is also in demand as a guest conductor and served as assistant conductor Puccini’s La bohème, Gregory Spears's Fellow Travelers and Britten's A Midsummer Night’s Dream.
+Schendel has recently assisted in performances with the Minnesota Orchestra, including Mozart’s Requiem, the Nordic Soundscapes Festival, Puccini’s Turandot, and the Composer’s Institute, led by composer, Kevin Puts.
+As cover conductor, she has worked with soloists such as Johan Dalene, Avi Avital, Stuart Skelton, Christine Goerke, Limmie Pulliam, George Li, J’Nai Bridges, Jon Kimura Parker, Steven Banks, and Njioma Chinyere Grevious.

-She has participated in prestigious festivals including the Järvi Academy/Pärnu Music Festival led by Paavo Järvi, Neeme Järvi, and Leonid Grin, the LEAD Foundation/Fiskars Summer Music Festival led by Esa-Pekka Salonen, Jukka-Pekka Saraste, and Eva Ollikainen, and the Cabrillo Festival for Contemporary Music led by Cristian Măcelaru.
+Schendel has participated in prestigious festivals including the Järvi Academy/Pärnu Music Festival, led by Paavo Järvi, Neeme Järvi, and Leonid Grin, the LEAD Foundation/Fiskars Summer Music Festival, led by Esa-Pekka Salonen, Jukka-Pekka Saraste, and Eva Ollikainen, and the Cabrillo Festival for Contemporary Music, led by Cristian Măcelaru.

-Highlights of the 2024/25 season included performances of Brahms’ Ein deutsches Requiem, and a range of guest conducting engagements.
-She was re-invited to assist the Minnesota Orchestra and is developing an exciting long-term collaboration with violist Nathaniel Sendi, featuring Jörg Widmann’s Viola Concerto.
+Highlights of the 2024/25 season included performances of Brahms’s Ein deutsches Requiem, and a range of guest conducting engagements.
+She was re-invited to assist the Minnesota Orchestra this season and is developing an exciting collaboration with violist Nathaniel Sendi, featuring Jörg Widmann’s Viola Concerto.

 A passionate advocate for contemporary and underrepresented composers, Schendel’s repertoire includes works by Gabriela Lena Frank, Nkeiru Okoye, Elfrida Andrée, Lili Boulanger, Gao Hong, Cécile Chaminade, Samuel Coleridge-Taylor, Jennifer Higdon, Chen Yi, and Stella Sung.

-Schendel is committed to building bridges with diverse audiences, demystifying classical music, and engaging with local communities.
-She is frequently invited as a guest artist and clinician with schools and youth organizations, including with YourClassical Minnesota Public Radio, the 2025 Northwest Suburban All-Conference Festival, and the 2024 Pennsylvania Music Educators Association Festival.
+Schendel is committed to building bridges with diverse audiences and engaging with local communities.
+She is frequently invited as guest artist and clinician with schools and youth organizations, including YourClassical Minnesota Public Radio, the 2025 Northwest Suburban All-Conference Festival, and the 2024 Pennsylvania Music Educators Association Festival.
 Schendel has appeared on podcasts and radio interviews and has led repertoire discussions for the Lakes Area Music Festival.

-Schendel studied at the University of Cincinnati College-Conservatory of Music with Mark Gibson and Joe Miller, and has been mentored by renowned figures such as Johannes Schlaefli, Marin Alsop, Larry Rachleff, Kathy Romey, Jonathan Martin, and Michelle Miller Burns.
+Hannah Schendel studied at the University of Cincinnati College-Conservatory of Music with Mark Gibson and Joe Miller; her mentors include Johannes Schlaefli, Marin Alsop, Larry Rachleff, Kathy Romey, Jonathan Martin, and Michelle Miller Burns.